nekoya/python-tcptest/README.md

 It has the methods like original one, but also has another TestServer implementation.

-This package also includes tcptest.memcached module like "Test::Memcached".
+This package also includes memcached and redis test server support.

 ## SYNOPSIS